Matthew Israel: Behavior Research Institute

 After performing behavioral experiments on six autistic children at the Bradly Hospital, Israel founded the Behavior Research Institute in 1971 (which later changed its name to the Judge Rotenberg Center).
 Israel insisted that the first employees of the school had to be people interested in Walden Two, though he later had to drop that requirement to keep the institute well-staffed.
 However, Israel reports that the school still shared many similarities with the town in Walden Two.

 After a few years, he gave up on further attempts to build a utopian community because he was getting so much satisfaction from running the school.

 In 1977, the California Department of Health rejected Israel's application for a license to operate a group home, citing lack of meaningful peer review, and unnecessary use of painful aversives.
 The department also found that there was insufficient evidence to show that Israel was "reputable and responsible" and that he had the ability to comply with regulations.
 Furthermore, the department found that Israel was unlawfully practicing psychology without a license in the state of California.
 Without a license to operate, the school was scheduled to shut down.
 But the day after the scheduled shut down, a group of parents reopened it as a co-op, moving Israel's official position of executive director to consultant.
 The school then applied for a license from the state of California to operate a group home, and for a permit to use aversives.
 With the aid of the California Governor Pat Brown, whose law firm was hired to represent the school, the school was granted licensure to operate as a group home, as well as the only permit ever granted by the state of California to use physical aversives on its students.

 Following the death of a student and an investigation by the State of California, in 1981 the institute was barred from using physical aversives, employing restraints, and withholding meals as punishment.
 The Institute soon after moved its main center of operation to Massachusetts.
 While corporal punishment was against the law in Massachusetts, the institute was granted special permission to use aversives in 1983.
-The institute was welcomed by some state officials due to its near-zero rejection rate, as it was able willing to take the state's most difficult students.
+The institute was welcomed by some state officials due to its near-zero rejection rate, as it was willing to take the state's most difficult students.